 Integration with email

 Microsoft To Do integrates with Outlook.
 When you Flag your emails for follow-up, they appear in the Flagged email smart folder in your To Do app.
-This feature seems to only be available on the iPhone version of the app, though.
-Not sure if it’s a bug or if they are discontinuing the feature.
+This feature seems to be available only on the iPhone version of the app, though.
+I’m not sure if it’s a bug or if they are discontinuing the feature.
 The app, however, does not integrate with the Microsoft Calendar app.
-Apple Reminders doesn’t integrate with both the Mail or Calendar app.
+Apple Reminders doesn’t integrate with either the Mail or Calendar apps.